When once upon a summer’s ending

 And in that I bestowed my love

-He saw himself as what he was
+He saw himself for what he was